-If you discover any problems during maintenance of this aircraft that in your opinion can cause safety of flight issues, please report that concern to Evolution Aircraft, Inc in the following way:
+If you discover any problems during maintenance of this aircraft that in your opinion can cause safety of flight issues, please report that concern to Evolution Trikes in the following way:

-1) Use the attached form in this manual or compose an e-mail to: support@Evolutiontrikes.com with subject:

-"Safety of Flight Issue - Evolution Trikes, REVO - Serial#
+1) Use the attached form in this manual or compose an e-mail to: Evolutiontrikes@yahoo.com with subject "Safety Of Flight Issue - Evolution Trikes, Revo - Serial# - \

-2) In the body of the message please follow this format:
+2) In the body of the message please follow this format: Model: Evolution Aircraft, Inc Revo

+Serial Number: xxxxxx

-Model: Evolution Aircraft Inc. REVO Serial Number: XXXXXX Number of Hours: Enter number of flight hours on aircraft.
+Number of Hours: Enter number of flight hours on aircraft.

 Wing: Name the wing model you have on the trike carriage.

-Part/Area: Example, Mast/Pylon, Trike Base tube, Wing Keel etc. Description: Please describe the issue as best as you can Images/Pictures Please attach digital format pictures of the problem area(s) Suggested Remedy: Enter any suggested remedy if you have one Name: Enter your full name here Title: Enter your title here (owner/mechanic/inspector) Qualification: 16-hour class, 110-hour class, A&P mechanic etc. Address: Enter your address here Phone(s): Enter phone number(s) we can contact you at e-mail: Enter your e-mail address if applicable
+Part/Area: Example, Mast/Pylon, Trike Base tube, Wing Keel etc.

+Description: Please describe the issue as best as you can Images/Pictures: Please attach digital format pictures of the problem area(s)

+Trease actual digital format precures of the problem area

+Suggested Remedy: Enter any suggested remedy if you have one

+Name: Enter your full name here

+Title: Enter your title here (owner/mechanic/inspector) Qualification: 16-hour class, 110-hour class, A&P mechanic etc.

+Address: Enter your address here

+Phone(s): Enter phone number(s) we can contact you at

+e-mail: Enter your e-mail address if applicable